Sasha85/ShowLastErrorMessage/README.md

 ShowLastErrorMessage
 ====================

-"one-function" dinamic link library that helps you to display the error messages to the user
+"one-function" dinamic link library that helps you to display the error messages to the user.
+Written in fasm.